 Perhaps a microphone review isn’t the best home for a debate about the merits and dangers of such a preoccupation with broadcasting ourselves, but it is the place to say that if streaming’s a fad, it’s one that’s lasted many years and changed the face of PC gaming peripherals.
 Amidst the arms races contested by gaming mice, keyboards, headsets and even chairs, a fascinating little scrap is happening in the mic space.
-And when products like this Beyerdynamic Fox pop out of it, everyone wins.
+And when products like this Beyerdynamic Fox, one of the best gaming microphones, pop out of it, everyone wins.

 The Fox is an enthusiast-level mic with pro-audio cred.
 You can see it on the spec sheet in its 96KHz, 24-bit recording quality, and in the look of the mic itself.
 This isn’t a ‘gamer’ aesthetic, but instead a look similar to Beyerdynamic’s many respected studio mics, which have graced professional recording environments for decades.
 Interestingly, it seems to take its visual cues from the TG series of supercardioid mics used for recording drums, despite its intended purpose for vocal recording, but nonetheless it looks inarguably "pro."
 And happily, the pro look goes deeper than just the surface.
 By and large, the Fox really can straddle the worlds of gaming and pro audio.